goutham41/Monitor-Bitcoin/readme.md

                         limit : 10
                       }
     Here Limit indicates to get response 10 monitored data .
-    By sending page , limit your create the pagination .
+    By Giving page No your can  create the pagination .

+---
+## Environment variables

+    $ create .env file
+    ## here we have two types